SimonDuflot/Bash_Script_FSProject_Automation/README.md

     # On Windows Command Prompt
     mkdir output

-    # On Windows PowerShell, use 'pwsh' to change instance (C --> PS)
+    # On Windows PowerShell, use 'pwsh' or 'PowerShell' to change instance (C --> PS)
     pwsh
+    # OR
+    PowerShell
     New-Item -ItemType Directory -Force -Path "./output"
     ```